 15. See a show at Pacific Northwest Ballet

 If your kiddo is old enough to sit through an entire ballet, take them to see one of the many performances at Pacific Northwest Ballet.
+One of ballet’s greatest comedies Coppélia is perfect for all ages and is showing now through June 9, 2024.

 16. Take the Monorail to Seattle Center

 Going for a ride on the elevated Monorail is a fun adventure on its own.
-As a bonus, you can get off at Seattle Center and explore the many attractions there: the Space Needle, the Museum of Pop Culture, Chihuly Garden & Glass, the International Fountain, and the many ongoing events at Seattle Center (most of which are free).
+As a bonus, you can get off at Seattle Center and explore the many attractions there: the Space Needle, the Museum of Pop Culture, Chihuly Garden & Glass, the International Fountain, and the many ongoing events at Seattle Center (most of which are free!).

 17. Seattle Children’s Theatre

-Seattle Children’s Theatre puts on productions for young audiences, and also offers classes and summer camps.
+Seattle Children’s Theatre puts on productions for young audiences, and also offers classes and camps.
 If you’d like to take your kid to see a show there you can find info on their website such as the location, the age recommendation, and accessible performances.

 18. Pick out a book at The Elliot Bay Book Co.